Back to articles list Articles Cookbook

 You’ve learnt a lot about the differences between CTEs and subqueries.
 So, then, which is better?
 The answer is neither, either, or it depends – both subqueries and CTEs have pros and cons.
 Each query should be analyzed and the choice between these two decided on a case-by-case basis.
 But to do this, you’ll have to thoroughly learn both concepts.

-To learn more about subqueries, I can suggest the Subqueries part of LearnSQL’s SQL Basics course.
+To learn more about subqueries, I can suggest the SQL Subqueries course.
 If you’d like to learn more about CTEs, the Recursive Queries course is your best bet.
 These courses will help you quickly learn these concepts.
 Thus, you’ll be able to decide which queries benefit from CTEs and which call for subqueries.